 The Pandanaie des Hauts

-Located on the plains road between the Plain of the Palmists as well as St. Benedict, Pandanaie is home to lush vegetation dominated by the Pimpin des Hauts (Pandanus montanus), a species endemic to Reunion Island.
+Located on the plains road between the Plain of the Palmists and St. Benedict, Pandanaie is home to lush vegetation dominated by the Pimpin des Hauts (Pandanus montanus), a species endemic to Reunion Island.
 It is a privileged place for observing and studying the diversity of environments and species.
 Nearly 60% of all orchids on the island can be observed there.
 More than 80 species of ferns, trees and shrubs make up the environment.
 One in five species is endemic to Reunion Island.

 A fragile and threatened heritage today